-Tutors will ask pupils to reflect on a biblical teaching during form time, using the biblical verse’ shared via the ‘Thought for the week’ (a personal message shared by the Senior Leadership Team each week).
+- Tutors will sometimes ask pupils to reflect on a biblical teaching during form time, using the biblical verse’.

-Students visit St Luke’s once every half-term to come together in an act of collective worship, including hymns, sermons, and opportunities to develop understanding of the Christian faith.
+Students have the opportunity to visit St Luke’s Parish Church to come together in an act of collective worship and to develop their understanding of the Christian faith.
 We ensure that there is an opportunity go to church for important festivals and special occasions in the life of the school, such as Christmas Carol Services and Easter Service.

 - Our aim is for our school to be a central part of our local community.
 Staff and students enjoy working with our local church in acts of community worship and community projects.